James Thomson Bottomley: Career

 His first employment was as assistant to scientist Thomas Andrews in Belfast.
 He then became a Demonstrator at King's College London, first in chemistry and then in physics.

 In 1870 he became a Demonstrator in Physics at Glasgow University.
 In 1875 this was retitled the Arnott and Thomson Demonstrator in Experimental Physics, following a bequest from the widow of Neil Arnott.

 In 1872 his uncle Lord Kelvin proposed him as a Fellow of the Royal Society of Edinburgh, and this was duly accepted.
 In June 1888 he was elected a Fellow of the Royal Society in London.

 On 5 February 1896 Bottomley was involved in the first demonstration of x-rays in Scotland.
-His uncle, Lord Kelvin, had received papers from Rontgen, but being ill passed them to his nephew, Bottomley, to deal with, also passing special equipment needed for the demonstration.
+His uncle, Lord Kelvin, had received papers from Röntgen, but being ill passed them to his nephew, Bottomley, to deal with, also passing special equipment needed for the demonstration.
 Bottomley engaged Dr John Macintyre an electrical expert at Glasgow Royal Infirmary to make the demonstration.

 In 1899, again with his uncle, the Glasgow engineering firm of Kelvin, Bottomley & Baird (K.B.B) was formed, specialising in gauges and meters but also producing loudspeakers and telephones.
 He became its chairman in 1908.
 In 1913 it became a Limited Company.
 He lived at 13 University Gardens, Glasgow, in this period.

 He died in Glasgow on 18 May 1926.
 His grave stands close to the summit of the Western Necropolis in Glasgow.

 The company of Kelvin, Bottomley and Baird continued until 1947.